BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.19 =

+* Feature: Adding the ability to output the building name and floor number for units (these exist in the Entrata API)
+* Feature: Adding building name and floor number on the backend display
+* Bugfix: In the units table, we were set up to always show pricing.
+However, the Entrata API has situations where there is no pricing and yet there's an Apply Online link.
+So we're removing that column when it's not useful.
+* Update: modifying the styles on the filters such that they display better on mobile.
+On desktop, there's also minor (possibly breaking, in a minor way) changes to this, but should be a significant improvement to UI.

 = 0.18.10 =